Scallers History, Family Crest & Coats of Arms

 Lord Robert de Scales (died 1304) was a Knight Templar and loyal supporter of Edward I in his campaigns in Wales, Scotland, France and Flanders.

 Thomas de Scales, 7th Lord Scales (ca. 1399-1460), was younger son of Robert, 5th Lord Scales.
 "Like his brother, he took an active part in the French wars.
 In 1422 he went over to France with a company of men, for whom he contracted to receive regular wages, and from that time onwards he served under John, Duke of Bedford."

 Early History of the Scallers family

-Another 202 words (14 lines of text) covering the years 1290, 1372, 1402, 1399 and 1401 are included under the topic Early Scallers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Scallers research.
+Another 86 words (6 lines of text) covering the years 1290, 1372, 1402, 1399 and 1401 are included under the topic Early Scallers History in all our PDF Extended History products and printed products wherever possible.

 Scallers Spelling Variations